-Soft-Tissue Laser – Mt.
+Soft Tissue Laser Dentistry – Mt.
 Holly, NJ

-What is a Soft-Tissue Laser?
+What is a Soft

 A laser is a beam of light energy that’s highly concentrated and can be aimed at very precise areas.
-They’re used as an alternative to traditional metal tools like a scalpel for several kinds of oral surgery, particularly those that involve the gums.
+They’re used as an alternative to traditional metal tools, like a scalpel, for several kinds of oral surgery, particularly those that involve the gums.
 Because they’re easy to control, they can be used to treat only the damaged areas of the mouth while leaving healthy areas alone.
-They can also lower the risk of suffering from a post-operative infection, and recovery time for surgical wounds made by a laser tend to be shorter than those made by normal tools.
+They can also lower the risk of suffering from a postoperative infection, and recovery time for surgical wounds made by a laser tend to be shorter than those made by normal tools.

-How and When are Soft-Tissue Lasers Used?
+How and When are Soft Tissue Lasers Used?

 One of the most common uses for laser dentistry is for treating gum disease.
 The energy can remove the infected tissue while also eradicating harmful bacteria.
 This helps sterilize the mouth so that you’re less likely to suffer from another infection during recovery.